 - Dynamic logical-drive expansion this feature enables you to increase the capacity of an existing logical drive.
 You can use the free capacity of a logical drive on an existing array, or add unconfigured capacity (new or unassigned drives) to that array.
 You can expand a logical drive dynamically without losing access to it, or to any other logical drives. - 2048 logical drive support this feature enables you to increase the number of defined logical drives up to 2048 for each storage subsystem.
 The number of logical drives will depend on your controller model.
-For more information refer to "Number of supported logical drives" on page 13. - Storage Partitioning this feature gives you support for up to 64 storage partitions.
-Specifically, there is support for up to two host ports in each host and up to eight ports in each host group (supporting a four-way host group of dual-adapter hosts). - Script Engine and Command Line Interface (CLI) Language this feature expands previous version support to include: creating and deleting a FlashCopy logical drive, setting FlashCopy logical drive attributes, supporting dynamic logical drive expansion for standard or repository logical drives, disabling or recreating a FlashCopy, creating or deleting logical drive-to-LUN mappings, uploading Read Link Status data from a storage subsystem to a comma delimited file on a management station, and downloading a feature key file to a storage subsystem to enable a premium feature. - Read Link Status Diagnostic (RLS) this feature enhances controller diagnostics enabling you to isolate the source of link problems on a Fibre Channel loop.
+For more information, refer to "Number of supported logical drives" on page 13. - Storage Partitioning this feature gives you support for up to 64 storage partitions.
+Specifically, there is support for up to two host ports in each host and up to eight ports in each host group (supporting a four-way host group of dual-adapter hosts). - Script Engine and Command Line Interface (CLI) Language this feature expands previous version support to include: - Creation of and deletion of a FlashCopy logical drive. - The setting of FlashCopy logical drive attributes. - Supporting dynamic logical drive expansion for standard or repository logical drives. - Disabling or recreating of a FlashCopy. - Creating or deleting of logical drive-to-LUN mappings. - Uploading Read Link Status data from a storage subsystem to a comma delimited file on a management station. - Downloading a feature key file to a storage subsystem to enable a premium feature. - Read Link Status Diagnostic (RLS) this feature enhances controller diagnostics by enabling you to isolate the source of link problems on a Fibre Channel loop.
 During communication between devices, RLS error counts are detected within the traffic flow of the loop.
 Error count information is accumulated over a period of time for every component and device on the loop.
-The baseline is automatically set by the controller; however, a new baseline is set manually through the Read Link Status Diagnostics window. - Redesigned user interface this feature supports a more integrated process of creating logical drives and then mapping them to hosts or host groups and logical unit numbers to create storage partitions.
+The controller sets the baseline automatically; however, a new baseline is set manually through the Read Link Status Diagnostics window. - Redesigned user interface this feature supports a more integrated process of creating logical drives and then mapping them to hosts or host groups and logical unit numbers to create storage partitions.
 The previous Storage Partitions window is now a Mappings View that you can switch to from the Logical/Physical View.